 Choice C is incorrect.
 This exponential model indicates that the initial population is 50 animals and is doubling.
-However, the exponent 12n indicates that the population is doubling 12 times per year, not every 12 years.
-This is not the case.
+However, the exponent 12nindicates that the population is doubling 12 times per year, not every 12 years.

 Note: Figure not drawn to scale.